hse-project/hse-project.github.io/v3/docs/dev/concepts.md

 an active transaction, *including* any updates made in that transaction.
-If the transaction commits or aborts before the cursor is destroyed, the cursor's view reverts to the KVS snapshot taken at the time the transaction first became active.
+If the transaction commits or aborts before the cursor is destroyed, the cursor's view reverts to the KVS snapshot taken at the time the transaction first became active, and the cursor is positioned at the closest key equal to or greater than the last key read.
 I.e., updates made in the transaction are no longer in the cursor's view.
-By definition a transaction cursor can only be created for a KVS opened with transactions enabled.
-A transaction cursor's view cannot be explicitly updated.
+A transaction cursor's view cannot be explicitly updated, and by definition a transaction cursor can only be created for a KVS opened with transactions enabled.

 ## Prefix Deletes